Pruthvirajkr/Excel-Sales-and-Finance-Analytics/README.md

   1. Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.

-Finance Report :
+## Finance Report :

-Project objective:
+- **Project objective:**

-1. Create Profit and Loss (P&L) reports by Fiscal Year & Months
+  1. To create Profit and Loss (P&L) reports by Fiscal Year & Months.

-2. Create Profit and Loss (P&L) reports by Markets
+  2. To create Profit and Loss (P&L) reports by Markets.

+- **Purpose of sales analytics:**

-Purpose of sales analytics: Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.
+  1. Evaluation of financial performance, support decision-making, and facilitate communication with stakeholders.

-Importance of analyzing Finance data: Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.
+- **Importance of analyzing Finance data:**

+  1. Aid in benchmarking against industry peers and previous periods Foundation for budgeting and forecasting.

+- **Role of reports:**
-Role of reports: Align financial planning with strategic goals Instill confidence in the organization's financial outlook.
+  1. Align financial planning with strategic goals Instill confidence in the organization's financial outlook.

-Technical & Soft Skills:
+## Technical & Soft Skills:
- Proficiency in ETL methodology (Extract, Transform, Load).
+  1. Proficiency in ETL methodology (Extract, Transform, Load).

- Skills to generate a date table using Power Query.
+  2. Skills to generate a date table using Power Query.

- Ability to derive fiscal months and quarters.
+  3. Ability to derive fiscal months and quarters.

- Establishing data model relationships with Power Pivot.
+  4. Establishing data model relationships with Power Pivot.

- Proficiency in incorporating supplementary data into an existing data model.
+  5. Proficiency in incorporating supplementary data into an existing data model.

- Utilizing DAX to create calculated columns.
+  6. Utilizing DAX to create calculated columns.

-Soft Skills:
+## Soft Skills:
- Refined understanding of Sales & Finance Reports Designing user-centric reports with empathy in mind.
+  1. Refined understanding of Sales & Finance Reports.
+  2. Designing user-centric reports with empathy in mind.
- Optimization of report generation through meticulous fine-tuning.
+  3. Optimization of report generation through meticulous fine-tuning.
- Developing a systematic approach to devising a report building plan.
+  4. Developing a systematic approach to devising a report building plan.